 There are numerous other benefits of using information standards within the health and social care system.

 From 1 April 2014 there is a new process for the approval of information standards within health and social care.
-An overview is available on the Health and Social Care Information Centre (HSCIC) website.
+An overview is available on the NHS Digital (formerly the Health and Social Care Information Centre (HSCIC)) website.
 This process is governed by the Standardisation Committee for Care Information.
 More information is available on this site on the background to how SCCI came into being and its role.
 Additional information can also be found in the Frequently Asked Questions.

 The SCCI is supported by the NHS England Information Standards Team who provide the secretariat for the Committee, in addition to the teams’ main role of providing advice, support and guidance on progressing information standards and their approval.
 You can contact the team at email@example.com.